Justin Hammer: Powers and abilities

 Justin Hammer is a normal, middle-aged man.
 He has a degree in commerce and business, and is an extremely efficient administrator with a genius-level intellect.
 He has access to various forms of advanced technology designed by his technicians.

-Family

-Justin is the father of Justine Hammer and the grandfather of Sasha Hammer.

 Other versions

 Earth X

-In the Earth X reality where Terrigen Mist mutates most of the world population, Hammer is murdered by Norman Osborn on his rise to being President of the United States.
+An alternate universe version of Justin Hammer appears in Earth X, where he is murdered by Norman Osborn.

 Ultimate Marvel

-An alternate universe variant of Justin Hammer from Earth-1610 appears in the Ultimate Marvel universe.
+An alternate universe version of Justin Hammer from Earth-1610 appears in the Ultimate Marvel universe.
 This version is an American named Justin Hammer Jr. who is the son of Justin Hammer Sr. and a rival of Norman Osborn.
+Hammer Jr. secretly funded superhuman testing violating the Superhuman Test Ban Treaty, contributing to the creation of Electro and Sandman.
 He later dies from a heart attack during Doctor Octopus' fight with Spider-Man.

-Justin Hammer Jr. also secretly funded superhuman testing violating the Superhuman Test Ban Treaty, contributing to the creation of Electro and Sandman.

-Justin Hammer Jr. is also responsible for the tech changes made on his daughter Justine Hammer.